 But if they get fat overnight, then you might probably have something to worry about.

-So here are the reasons why your African dwarf frog got so fat.
+4 Reasons why the African dwarf frogs got so fat.

 Sometimes, many people are not aware of their frog’s pregnancy and do get surprised when their frogs start getting very fat more quickly.

-African dwarf frogs are sexual, so if your frog start getting fat so fast, then check if it is a male or a female.
+African dwarf frogs are sexual, so if your frog starts getting fat so fast, then check if it is a male or a female.

 If it’s a female, then there is every possibility that it’s pregnant, especially if they are two or more in the tank.